fiap-9soat-snackbar/snackbar/README.md

 ## 🗃️ Database
 </p>
 This application uses MongoDB as its database.
-The MongoDB database name is "snackbar", and the collection used for storing product information is "products".
+The MongoDB database name is "snackbar".
+It requires authentication and have pre-loaded an administrative user and a regular user, this last one used by the Java application with read/write access only to the "snackbar" database.

 <p id="run-outside">